ABD Pages

 I have done some reading on this calendar and I would like to give you some details on how it worked.

 It seems to have been made in the second century AD.
-It is a luni-solar calendar that attempts to marry the lunar year with the solar.
+It is a luni-solar calendar - which means it is a lunar calendar with corrections meant to keep from drifting too far out of synch with the solar year.
 It is a peg calendar, much like the kind used in Rome around that time.
-It has roman numerals, so it is influenced by Rome.
+It has roman numerals.
+So, it is definitely influenced by Rome.
 It has several measurements of time, including days and nights.
-It has 5-day weeks, six weeks in a month with either 29 or 30-day months (as any lunar calendar will), 12 months in a year, a 5-year annual cycle with leap-months every 2 1/2 years, and a 30-year great cycle.
+It has 5-day weeks, six weeks in a month with either 29 or 30-day months (as any lunar calendar will), 12 months in a year, a 5-year annual cycle with leap-months every 2 1/2 years, and a 30-year great cycle (exactly as Pliny mentioned in his "Natural History").
 It has names for the months.
 The month names have meanings, somewhat similar to the German calendar.
 It does list some festivals.

-Some problems include, several pieces are missing, no one knows when the new year was (all claims are speculation only), and no one knows how the names of the months line up in the year (e.g., is the month of Samonios in the spring or the fall).
+Some problems include, several pieces are missing, no one knows when the new year was (all claims are speculation only, but the top choice is in the fall), no one knows how the names of the months line up in the year (e.g., is the month of Samonios in the spring or the fall), and we know this calendar is not representative of all Celts.

 And let us not overlook the fact that the Celtic calendar was luni-solar.
-That means leap-months.
+That means leap-months - like our leap day, except it was a whole month.
 All lunar calendars need leap-months or they cannot stay in synch with the solar calendar.
-Just like our calendar has leap-days, and just like the Jewish calendar has leap-months, the Celtic calendar did too.
+Just like the Jewish calendar has leap-months, the Celtic calendar did too.
 Leap months change dates.
 That's the whole point!
 That means the Celtic calendar was out of synch with the Roman solar calendars regularly.

 You have a choice here.
 If Samhain was based on the Celtic calendar, then it was often a day out of synch with solar events like the equinox and the solstice.
 But if Samhain was based on solar events, then it was often a day out of synch with their own calendar.
 Pick your fail.